 Section 2 of the CAP Code requires that marketing communications are obviously identifiable as such.
 Most ads and other marketing communications are obviously recognisable as advertising purely by virtue of their content and the context in which they appear e.g. display ads in newspapers, ‘promoted’ posts on social media, leaflets, etc. One type of advertising that, due to its close resemblance to editorial content, may be less readily identifiable is ‘advertorial’ or ‘advertisement features’.
 This material may appear, for example, as long-form copy presented in a similar way as the editorial content within a publication, or as influencer marketing posts.

-When an advertiser gives a publisher a ‘payment’ or an ‘other reciprocal arrangement’ (e.g. any form of monetary payment, loan of a product/service, any incentive or commission or a product/service has been given free), to create a piece of content - that content is likely to become subject to consumer protection law.
+When an advertiser gives a publisher a ‘payment’ or an ‘other reciprocal arrangement’ (e.g., any form of monetary payment, loan of a product/service, any incentive or commission or a product/service has been given free), to create a piece of content - that content is likely to become subject to consumer protection law and require disclosure as advertising.
 When a brand also has editorial control over that content, it becomes subject to the CAP Code as well.
 For more on the circumstances in which the ASA could potentially take action under the Code, see “Remit: Advertisement features”.

-The requirement to make ads ‘obviously identifiable’ applies equally in traditional media settings (e.g. a long-form article that looks similar to the editorial content in the same publication) as well as ads in new digital media (e.g. an influencer post on a social media platform).
+The requirement to make ads ‘obviously identifiable’ applies equally in traditional media settings (e.g., a long-form article that looks like the editorial content in the same publication) as well as ads in digital media (e.g., an influencer post on a social media platform).
 Wherever the content appears, the same principles apply and it is the responsibility of advertisers and publishers to cross-apply these principles as soon as they start using a new platform or format.
 The ASA will continue to apply the same media-neutral rules within the CAP Code and regulate new mediums in the same manner as current media.